Zoneomics Logo

 (d)

-For properties in the RSF-1, RSF-2, RSF-3 and single-family detached PUD districts, each property may be allowed up to two hives at initial permit submission, with the potential to increase to four in the spring to accommodate hive expansion.
+RSF-1, RSF-2, RSF-3, and single-family detached PUD zoned properties may be allowed up to two hives at initial permit submission, with the potential to increase to four hives in spring of the following year to accommodate hive expansion.

-For properties in the I-1, I-2, I-3, and P-I districts, each property may be allowed up to 8 hives at initial permit submission, with the potential to increase to 16 hives in the spring to accommodate hive expansion.
-Each grouping of 16 hives must be at least 1 mile from any other 16 hives.
+I-1, I-2, I-3, and P-I zoned properties and city-owned properties may be allowed up to 8 hives at initial permit submission, with the potential to increase to 16 hives in the spring of the following year to accommodate hive expansion.
+Each grouping of 16 hives must be located at least 1 mile away from any other grouping of 16 hives.

 (e)

 Neighborhood Beekeeping.
-Common spaces on residential, homeowners association maintained properties, properties zoned Public/Institutional, or properties owned by the City, are eligible for a beekeeping license if:
+Homeowners' association maintained common properties within single-family detached subdivisions are eligible for a beekeeping license provided:

-One main beekeeper shall be identified as an ongoing point of contact, willing to respond to any questions or concerns with the ongoing operations of the hive(s).
+One main beekeeper shall be identified as an ongoing point of contact, willing to respond to any questions or concerns with the ongoing operations of the hives, and with their contact information securely attached to the hives.

-The colony is located a minimum of 50 feet from public trails.
+The hives are located a minimum of 25 feet from public trails.